n3ird4/TryHackMe/ctf/Anonymous.md

 ftp> mget *
 ```
-Let's have a look on thos files.
+Let's have a look on those files.

 ```shell
 cat clean.sh